popalexm/kompressor/README.md

             kompressor.withResizeCallback(this);
             kompressor.withSingleImageResizeCallback(this);

-            # Assign a maximum height resolution or a maximum compression ratio (must be a compression ratio between 0-100)
+            # Assign a maximum height resolution (value expressed as an int variable, corresponding to the desired maximum height in pixels of the desired resulted images), or a maximum compression ratio (must be a compression ratio between 0-100, expressed as an int variable).
-            kompressor.withCompressionRatio(mCompressionRatio);
+            kompressor.withCompressionRatio(90);
-            kompressor.withMaxSize(mMaxResizeHeight);
+            kompressor.withMaxSize(720;

             # Start the task by calling the publi startTask method and assigining a TaskType, there are 4 currently available in the library
             kompressor.startTask(TaskType.TASK_RESIZE_AND_COMPRESS_TO_RATIO);